InfraRedApple/CyaneaOctopus/README.md

 CyaneaOctopus was developed by **Adam McElhaney** [(@windmarble)](https://twitter.com/windmarble) in 2018 using Swift 4.2.
 Currently, it is being maintained by  [@adammcelhaney](https://github.com/adammcelhaney).

 ## 📝 To Do List
+* Add Gradiant Color Support
+* Add Flattening Of Colors
-* Add Swift Support for Random Colors
+* Add Colors with Shades
-* Allow Gradient Colors to Adapt To Frame Changes
+* Add ComplementaryColors

 ## 📄 Change Log